 Eight large banks have directors on the board of Sears Roebuck.
-They are: 1st National of Miami, 88th largest; Manufacturers Hanover Tust of N.Y., 4th largest; Bank of America, of California, 1st largest; 1st National of Chicago, 10th largest; Chemical Bank New York Trust Co. of New York, 5th largest; Continental Illinois National Bank and Trust Co. of Chicago, 8th largest; Whitney National Bank of New Orleans, 68th largest; and Republic National of Dallas, Tex., 21st largest.
-Seven of these banks have large blocks of stock owned by the same individuals mentioned above as owning stock in Bankers Trust Co., and 1st National of Boston and Chase Manhattan.
-These individuals own 2% of the stock of Republic National; 9% of the stock of Manufacturers; 4% of the stock of 1st National of Chicago; 10% of the stock of Chemical Bank; 6% of the stock of Whitney National; 4% of the stock of Continental Illinois; and 1% of the stock of Bank of America.
-The 8th ofthe banks represented on the board of Sears Roebuck is the 1st National of Miami.
-The late Arthur Vining Davis, who was closely associated with the Mellon family in the operation of the Aluminum Company of America, controlled this bank.
+They are: 1st National of Niami, 88th largest; Manufacturers Hanover Trust of N.Y., 4th largest; Bank of America, of California, 1st largest; 1st National of Chicago, 10th largest; Chemical Bank New York Trust Company of New York, 5th largest; Continental Illinois National Bank and Trust Co. of Chicago, 8th largest; Whitney National Bank of New Orleans, 68th largest; and Republic National of Dallas, Tex., 21st largest.
+Seven of these banks here large blocks of stock owned by the same individuals mentioned above as owning stock in Bankers Trust Co., and 1st National of Boston and Chase Manhatten.
+These individuals own of the stock of Republic Mational; 9% of the stock of Manufacturers; of the stock of 1st Mational of Chicago; 10% of the stock of Chemical Bank; 6% of the stock of Whitney Mational; 4% of the stock of Continental Illinois; and 1% of the stock of Bank of America.
+The 8th of the banks represented on the board of Sears Roebuck is the 1st Mational of Miami.
+The late Arthur Vining Davis, who was closely associated with the Mellon family in the operation of the Aluminum Company of America, controlled by this bank.
 Control presumably rests now in the hands of his heirs.
-Whitney National stockholders include Marie Snyder, wife of William Snyder, who is an offical in several Mellon controlled companies and a director of the Mellon National Bank and Trust Co., with 8% of the outstanding stock; and William G. Helis, the Louisian oilman who represented President Johnson at the recrent wedding of the King of Greece, with 6%.
+Whitney Mational stockholders include Marie Synder, wife of William Synder, who is an official in several Mellon controlled companies and a director of the Mellon Mational Bank and Trust Co., with of the outstanding stock; and William G. Helis the Louisian oilman who represented President Johnson at the recent wedding of the King of Greece, with 6%.

-Sears Directors hold seats on the boards of some of the nations largest and most powerful corportions: Colonial Stores, Inc., National Food Products Co., General Telephone and Electronics, General Gable Corp., Home Insurance Co., Standard Oil of Indiana, Armour & Co., Inland Steel Co., Scott Paper Co., General Dynamics Corp., Johns-Manville Corp., Proctor and Gamble Co., and the New York Stock Exchange.
+Sears Directors held seats on the boards of some of the nations largest and most powerful corporations: Colonial Stores, Inc., National Food Products Co., General Telephone and Electronics, General Cable Corp., Home Insurance Co., Standard Oil of Indiana, Armour & Co., Inland Steel Co., Scott Paper Co., General Dynamics Corp., Johk-Manville Corp., Proctor and Gamble Co., and the New York Stock Exchange.

-Also on the Sears board are J. Roscoe Miller, President of Northwestern University in Chicago and James Madison Barker, a life Trustee of that University.
-Barker is also a member of the board of Massachusetts Institute of Technology.
-Charles H. Kellstadt, of the Sears board, is a trustee of Loyola University.
-Edgar B. Stern, Jr., who represents his wife's enormous stockholdings of Sears, is on the board of Tulane University.
+Also on the Sears board are J. Hoscoe Miller, President of Horthwestern University in Chicago and James Hadison Barker, a life Trustee of that University.
+Barker is also a member of the board of Hassachusetts Institute of Technology, Charles H. Kellstadt, of the Sears board, is a trustee of Loyola University, Edgar B. Stern, Jr., who represents his wife's enormous stockholdings of Sears, is on the board of Tulane University.

-Lou R. Crandall, of the Sears Board, is a director of the Vm.
-J. Burns International Detective Agency, Inc., famous for its labor-spying and labor-baiting activities.
+Lou R. Crandell, of the Sears Board, is a director of the Wm.
+J. Burns Intermational Detective Agency, Inc., famous for its labor-spying and labor-baiting activities.

-Retired General Robert E. Wood, ardent Goldwater backer is also a member of the Sears board.
+Retired General Robert E. Wood, ardent Goldwater backer, is also a member of the Sears board.

-Johns-Manville Corporation, 22 E 40th ST., New York 16, N.Y., has more than 22,000 employees.
-The company is engaged in the business of mining, manufacturing add selling materials for the control of heat and cold, sound and motion, and for furnishing protection in plants, ships, commercial buildings, public buildings, and residences against theeffects of fire, weather and wear.
-Company"s operations are worldwide.
+Johns-Manville Corporation, 22 E. 40th St., New York 16, N.Y., has more than 22,000 employees.
+The company is engaged in the business of mining, manufacturing and selling materials for the control of heat and cold, sound and motion, and for furnishing protection in plants, ships, commercial buildings, public buildings and residences against the effects of fire, weather and wear.
+The company's operations are worldwide.
 It has plants, timber and mineral holdings throughout the U.S. and Canada and in several foreign countries.
-The Natchez plant, which is owned by a subsidiary, Johns-Manville Products Corporation of California, produces insulating boxxd products.
+The Natchez plant, which is owned by a subsidiary, Johns-Manville Products Corporation of California, produces insulating board products.
 The same subsidiary owns more than 60,000 acres of timberland near Natchez.